 Now I can hear you saying “yeah Claire, this is all very interesting but why the flip should I care about mindfulness at all?”

 As I alluded to in the introduction of this post, good handwriting and mindfulness meditation can lead to improved memory, better focus and even better sleep!
-I write from experience.
+I write from first hand experience.

 How are you going to maximise your productivity when you can’t even understand your notes?

-I started to practice in 2014, and it has completely changed my life for the better!
-The simple act of meditation can literally change the makeup of your brain.
+In 2014, I began meditating for the first time and it has completely changed my life for the better!
+The simple act of meditation can literally change the grey matter of your brain.